kwkou/815/includes/tshootguide.md

 Analytics files.
 Cloudberry Lab's [Explorer for Azure Blob Storage] provides a user interface to enable Storage Analytics directly in the application by clicking **Storage Settings**.

-<h2><a id="Misc"></a>Azure Service Bus Troubleshooting</h2>
+<h2><a id="Misc"></a>Azure 服务总线 Troubleshooting</h2>

-This section provides high-level guidance about how to develop an application that uses the Azure Service Bus in a robust and maintainable way that will minimize common issues.
-It also provides details about how to identify and address common Service Bus errors.
+This section provides high-level guidance about how to develop an application that uses the Azure 服务总线 in a robust and maintainable way that will minimize common issues.
+It also provides details about how to identify and address common 服务总线 errors.

 ###General Guidance

-The Service Bus is an internet-scale [enterprise service bus] that supports relayed and brokered messaging capabilities.
-The Service Bus implements quotas and thresholds at a system level for both types of messaging.
+The 服务总线 is an internet-scale [enterprise 服务总线] that supports relayed and brokered messaging capabilities.
+The 服务总线 implements quotas and thresholds at a system level for both types of messaging.
 If your application exceeds these quotas, it will be throttled or your requests or messages will be rejected.
-For full details about Service Bus quotas and the behavior you will see when they are exceeded, see [Azure Service Bus Quotas].
+For full details about 服务总线 quotas and the behavior you will see when they are exceeded, see [Azure 服务总线 Quotas].
 Some quotas are user defined, for example the size of a queue or topic, which is defined when the entity is created.

-To get a view into the data in your Service Bus messaging entity and how it is being processed, you can use [Service Bus Explorer] or the Server Explorer in the Azure Tools for Visual Studio (version 1.7 or higher,) to create, delete, and test queues, topics, subscriptions, and rules.
+To get a view into the data in your 服务总线 messaging entity and how it is being processed, you can use [服务总线 Explorer] or the Server Explorer in the Azure Tools for Visual Studio (version 1.7 or higher,) to create, delete, and test queues, topics, subscriptions, and rules.
 This is an excellent way to troubleshoot an application that is running but not processing data the way you expect.
 These tools include